simonmichael/hledger/doc/PLAN-lots.md

 This could be attempted as a parallel code path alongside the current implementation, validated against the same test suite, then swapped in once confirmed equivalent.

+## Make lot reduction account-scoped

+Global reduction methods (FIFO, LIFO, etc.) can conflict with the specific accounts in journal entries, leading to confusing lot errors.
+For example, a dispose from account B can consume account A's lots via global FIFO.

+The `lots:` tag configures only the reduction *order*; the *scope* is always the posting's account.
+All methods are per-account.

+## Debugging aids for lot errors

+Currently, lot errors (e.g. "insufficient lots") abort processing and show minimal context.
+This makes it hard to diagnose why lot state diverged from expectations, especially in large real-world journals.

+### 1. Richer error messages (cheapest)
+In `selectLots`, when "insufficient lots" occurs, include the available lots in the error message: account, date, cost basis, and quantity for each.
+This immediately reveals if lots are on the wrong account or were unexpectedly consumed.

+### 2. Lenient mode (`--lots-lenient` or similar)
+Turn lot errors into warnings and continue processing.
+For "insufficient lots", consume what's available and flag the posting.
+This lets `print --lots` show output for the whole journal so users can spot where things went wrong visually.

+### 3. Lot state trace (debug level)
+Log lot state changes as transactions are processed using the existing `dbg`
+infrastructure: "acquired 0.02 BTC on x1", "transferred 0.02 BTC from x1 to x2",
+"disposed 0.01998945 BTC (global FIFO, consumed from x1:{...})".
+This pinpoints exactly which transaction consumed "missing" lots.

 ## Next ?